 When is the best time to visit Germany?

 As you start planning your German ancestry trip adventure, you will eventually ask yourself when to visit Germany.
-So in this guide, I will give you an overview of what the weather in Germany is like in spring, summer, fall and winter.
+So in this guide, we will give you an overview of what the weather in Germany is like in spring, summer, fall and winter.

 What’s the best time to travel to Germany?

 Germany has a “temperate climate zone” (also referred to as “moderate climate zone”).
 This means that the summers in Germany are mild to warm while the winters are cool to cold.
-Therefore, Germany is a destination you can visit all year round.

 A view of the city of Lüneburg in northern Germany in late summer